titangrit/ml-graphology/README.md

 ## Training Data
 For my own educational purpose, I am using the handwriting samples provided by https://fki.tic.heia-fr.ch/databases/iam-handwriting-database for non-profit usage.

+The images obtained from the above non-profit source need to be cropped and resized to have similar resolutions of 850 pixels width and ~850 pixels length so that they can be used in the program.
+Images modification is not in the scope of this project.
+You can use photoshop or any method of your choice to modify the images en masse.

+If you want a copy of my prepared data, you may contact me via https://www.linkedin.com/in/malem-mutum-506aa1167/